jonlpersson/ed-latimore/site/_posts/2022-06-25-business-and-life-lessons-from-the-notorious-b-i-g-s-10-crack-commandments.md

 This commandment falls into more of a “warning” category than outright advisement against.

-If you have someone you’re close with who is going through a tough time, it might seem like the right thing to do to help get them a job with you or hire them, but if things go sour, it will ruin your personal relationship.
+If you have someone you’re close with who is going through a tough time, it might seem like the right thing to do to help get them a job with you or hire them, but if things go sour, it will ruin your relationship.

 ## 8\.
 Protect yourself from liabilities